hamidgasmi/training.computerscience.cloud.aws/README.md

 		- E.g., $ and €
 		- If USD is selected as a currency, the ALB sees that and loadbalances across the USD servers
 - NLB:
+	- When supporting other protocol than HTTP/HTTPS is required (it forwards upper layers unchanged)
+	- and extreme performance is required
+	- and we need to forward request's packets without any modification

 </details>